 Figure 8.3.2.2-1: Error handling procedures for Communication Failure of Monitoring events

 If the SCEF receives a Monitoring event request to create a subscription resource, the SCEF will check whether the Idle Status Indication is included for UE reachability event.
-If the Idle Status Indication is received in the request but not supported by the network, the SCEF may reject the request by sending sending a "403 Forbidden" HTTP error response with the application error "IDLE_STATUS_UNSUPPORTED" in the "cause" attribute of the "ProblemDetails" structure.
+If the Idle Status Indication is received in the request but not supported by the network, the SCEF may reject the request by sending a "403 Forbidden" HTTP error response with the application error "IDLE_STATUS_UNSUPPORTED" in the "cause" attribute of the "ProblemDetails" structure.

 Figure 8.3.2.2-2 shows an example of the error handling procedure.
 The SCEF supports the monitoring type of UE Reachability and does not support to send notifications to an IN-CSE when the UE transitions into PSM idle mode, connected mode or receives an eDRX paging occasion.
 If the IN-CSE sends a Monitoring Event Subscription Request for UE Reachability with idleStatusIndication parameter set to "TRUE", the SCEF will reject the request by sending the above error response with the application error.